 Temperature & soil requirements

-Asparagus performs best between 70-85 degrees during the days.
+They thrive in full sun with daytime temperatures that reach 70-85 degrees Fahrenheit.
 Warmer temperatures cause them to grow fast and fern out on shorter spears (which can also cause woodiness).
 Some varieties perform better in colder or warmer climates.

 Asparagus plants are either male or female.
 Open pollinated varieties have both male and female plants, whereas hybrid varieties have been created with all-male plants.